seL4/docs/StyleGuide.md

     /* ... */
 }
 ```
-* Use the "one true brace style" (1TBS):
+* Use the "one true brace style" (1TBS); use braces everywhere the
-    * Use braces everywhere the syntax allows (including
+  syntax allows (including single-statement scopes).
-      single-statement scopes).
 ```c
 if (x == FOO) {
     do_something();